joelgrimberg/repository-migrator/README.md

 ## Where configuration is stored

-- `~/.config/repository-migrator/config.json`
+- By default, `repository-migrator.config.json` in the current working directory
-  - Saves: GitLab base URL, token, and default group/subgroup path
+- Fallback: `~/.config/repository-migrator/config.json`
-  - Token is never printed to screen or logs
+- Override via `REPO_MIGRATOR_CONFIG`

 ## Logs